'The Masked Singer' Crowd Trick Just Made It The Most Dystopian Show On TV

 Advertisement

 The Fox competition series is hands down the kookiest program on television, but somehow they have managed to make the show more bonkers with this new audience trick.
-In between performances and feedback from the panel, the camera cuts to reaction shots from in-person audience members just past seasons.
+In between performances and feedback from the panel, the camera cuts to reaction shots from in-person audience members — only the footage is from past seasons.
 Executive producer Craig Plestis didn’t explain exactly how The Masked Singer pulled this off, but he did confirm in a September interview with Yahoo that everything is not how it appears.

 “You’ll see a lot of differences this season too with the virtual reality stuff, with the animation, with adding America’s votes — since we couldn’t have a full audience of 300 people, though we’re utilizing some audience footage from past seasons to get that audience feel,” he said.
 He added that sounds like clapping will be augmented similar to what professional sports are doing right now.
 Neither Cannon nor anyone else on the show acknowledges these changes or COVID-19 during the broadcast.